MSU-Libraries/kube-doc/README.md

 Also on each node, the _kubelet_ runs.
 This is not a container or pod, but a service running on the host machine.
 Think of it as the client or agent of Kubernetes cluster.
 It doesn't run the containers; the CRI does that (`containerd` in our example case).
-But it does receive specifications for pods (aka Pod Specs) and makes certain they are running as expected.
+But it does receive specifications for pods (loaded from our manifests) and makes certain they are running as expected.

 Then each nodes makes pods depending on its role.
 Each of these will be within the namespace **kube-system**.